A lovely face and a perfect smile aren’t enough when starting as a YouTuber or streamer.

 Both the Blue Yeti X and Shure MV7 offer high performance and excellent audio quality!

-However, if we are to pick our no. 1 choice, we’d say Blue Yeti X is the winner.
+However, if I were to pick my no. 1 choice, I’d say Blue Yeti X is the winner.

 Moreover, if you’re looking for a pure signal, the Blue Yeti X would be a better choice since it’s a DSP-free mic.